Darian Pavli: Career

-Controversy :
+Controversy

-In a recent NGO report, he was cited for possible conflicts of interest due to his long-lasting links to the Open Society Justice Initiative (OSJI) and previous work with Human Rights Watch as he seated in a case where the OSJI was involved and another where it was Human Rights Watch.

-As an advisor for the Special Parliamentary Committee on Justice Reform, he directly participated in the implementation of new justice reglementation in Albania.
-The process of this reform was pushed by the US Department of State and the Open Society Foundation, which conducted notably survey to evaluate the support of the population to the reform.
-More generally, the Open Society Foundation claims to be "the primary funder of the entire reform process".
-As an active member of the Open Society Foundation before and after the reform and having directly participated in the process of its creation, the involvement of Darian Pavli on this matter is not to be proved.
-According to a new evaluation process implemented by the judicial reform ("vetting"), two judges, in particular, were dismissed: Besa Nikëhasani who was a prosecutor, and Altina Xhoxhaj who was a Constitutional Court judge.
-Both of them submitted their cases before the European Court of Human Rights which were examined when Darian Pavli was already judge at the ECHR.
-Despite being asked to examine processes which he participated to create, he ruled in both cases and did not defer.

 The nomination of Darian Pavli as a candidate for the ECHR by the Albanian government was also controversial.
 Indeed, Albanian press pointed out that Pavli had links with the Albanian Prime Minister Edi Rama.
 First, they are said to be related (even if the Albanian press is not clear about this link, one presents them as cousins, while the other declares Pavli is the cousin of Rama's wife).
-Second, the Open Society Foundation openly supported Edi Rama in the past.
+Second, the Open Society Foundations openly supported Edi Rama in the past.
 Finally, the government was also accused of presenting the candidates to the ECHR without submitting them to the "vetting" system, mandatory for Albanian judges.